 The majority of the quotes and words on display come from President Trump’s twitter feed and speeches.
 How unique to see our digital world reinvented as a permanent, colorful display of embroidered words.
 Sometimes social media and our digital spaces feel so isolating and to see even just a small piece of that translated into tangible objects was powerful.

 It was fascinating to see the breath and scope of the work on display.
 A creative, personalized record of our times.
 Crafty as I am, embroidery is not one of my skills sets so for now I am just an observer.
-To learn more, you can visit the Tiny Pricks Project website.
+To learn more, you can visit the Tiny Pricks Project Twitter Account.

 It is a fascinating project with a deep connection to the past.